 This tree is suitable for inclusion in Zones 5 through 10.
 Those in Zone 5 should take measures to help protect the tree from winter temperature drops.
 In the cooler zones, it will be deciduous in habit.
 It is originally from the eastern United States.

 Size and Shape

 At maturity, it can be anywhere from 10 to 60 feet tall and 10 to 35 feet wide depending on the climate where it is grown.
 The tree will be smaller in cooler northern locations.

 Sweetbay magnolia can be grown in sites that receive full sun to partial shade.

 The lance-shaped leaves are green on top and silver or white on the underside.
-Each one is 3 to 6 inches long.
+Each one is three to six inches long.
 They are evergreen in warmer regions like the southern United States and deciduous or semi-evergreen to the north.

-The white flowers appear as spring turns into summer and are 2 to 3 inches across.
+The white flowers appear as spring turns into summer and are two to three inches across.
 They have a fragrance that smells like lemons.
 There are usually fewer blossoms overall on this species compared to others in the Magnolia genus.

 This is a tree that attracts butterflies because the leaves serve as a food source for their caterpillars.
 In this specific case, it will encourage the eastern tiger swallowtail (Papilio glaucus) and the spicebush swallowtail (Papilio troilus) to visit and lay their eggs on the foliage.